YU000jp/logseq-theme-plain-color-theme-pack/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select [`Theme`] and [`Marketplace`]
-- Type `WORD` in the search field, select it from the search results and install
+- Type `Classic` in the search field, select it from the search results and install

 ### Usage